Acuff commitment to benefit VIMS and Alumni House

 “This generous gift provides necessary funding to expand meeting spaces, upgrade existing gathering areas and create much-needed space for large events,” said Cindy Satterwhite Jarboe ’77, president of the William & Mary Alumni Association (WMAA).
 “As a former president of the WMAA, Marshall understands the importance of our Alumni House as a gathering place and home on campus for our alumni to reconnect.
 This gift undoubtedly helps fulfill our goal of providing world-class alumni engagement.”

-To date, $4.2 million has been raised to support the Alumni House expansion and renovation effort.
+To date, more than $15 million has been raised to support the Alumni House expansion and renovation effort.

 Acuff is currently the managing director at Silvercrest Asset Management LLC in Richmond, Va.
 He is chair of the VIMS campaign committee and has served on the William & Mary Business School Foundation, the William & Mary Foundation Board, the Board of Visitors as well as the Richmond regional campaign committee.
 Acuff was also rector of the university from 1996 to 2000 and president of the WMAA from 1989 to 1991.